 What are the best potatoes for roasting?

 Whichever variety of potato you use, you’re probably going to end up with a delicious roast potato.

 However, some varieties of potato do make slightly better roast potatoes than others.

 Ideally, you want to use a type of fluffy potato.
 This will not only make the middles of your roasties super light and soft, but it will also help them to fluff up around the edges – and these are the bits that get nice and crispy as they roast!

 The best potatoes to use for roasting include:

 This time I used Maris Pipers.
 You can find out more about different varieties of potatoes here, including some information about what types of potatoes are best for different recipes.

 Should I peel my potatoes before roasting?

-In short – yes.
-As I said, I usually don’t bother peeling my potatoes – the skin contains a lot of nutrients, and it’s quicker not to peel them, which is always a plus for a lazy cook.
+As I said, I often don’t bother peeling my potatoes.
+Potato skins actually contain a lot of nutrients, and it’s quicker not to peel them, which is always a plus for a lazy cook.